 Are you looking for a college where the student body represents a blend of different ages and generations, or would you prefer a college where most students are about your own age?

-The "traditional" college student is thought to be between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this college appears to attract a majority of older students.
-At Appalachian College of Pharmacy, 5.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Appalachian College of Pharmacy #2,597 in the nation for student age diversity.
+At Appalachian College of Pharmacy, 13.6% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Appalachian College of Pharmacy #3,364 in the nation for student age diversity.

 Appalachian College of Pharmacy Age Diversity Chart

-Analyze the age range of Appalachian College of Pharmacy undergraduates with the following chart.
+Analyze the age range of Appalachian College of Pharmacy students with the following chart.

 Questions About Diversity